-State Police Launch Operation Southern Shield to Combat Reckless Driving on Southern State
+State Police Launch Operation Southern Shield Targeting Reckless Drivers on Southern State

-State Police Launch Operation Southern Shield to Combat Reckless Driving on Sout. on southern state parkway.
+State Police Launch Operation Southern Shield Targeting Reckless Drivers on Sout. on southern state parkway.
 April 24, 2026.

 MINOR INCIDENT